stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

     parent.
 IN NOTIFY  CSYNC   53   scanner.parent.
     child.parent.
 IN NOTIFY  DNSKEY  5300 music.service.provider.

-## Do multi-signer setups also need a NOTIFY(NS)?

-This can be argued both ways.

-Against: The NS RRset (and possibly any in-bailiwick nameserver addresses) is part of the unsigned zone and must therefore be kept in sync regardless of any notifications.

-For: The typical multi-signer use case is where the unsigned zone is sent to more than one DNS service provider that both signs the zone and serves the resulting zone.
-For the DNS service provider to be able to serve the zone it is preferable to have the ability to control the names and addresses of the nameservers providing the service.

-If the conclusion is that NOTIFY(NS) is important for multi-signer then it is not difficult to add using the same design as for NOTIFY(DNSKEY).

 # Out of Scope

 In the multi-signer case, where the same zone is signed by multiple